hllorens/afan-app/README.md

 TODO:
 ========
+afan-app was published in playstore as an apk with minSDK 19 and targedSDK 29.
+            under com.cognitionis.afanapp  version 1.4.4 code 10404

+VERSIONS USED:
+- node 18.16.0
+- npm 9.5.1
+- cordova 13.0

+ (instead of intalling cordova globally add a package .json in the project) so it gets intalled easily with npm install.
+That information and the cordova project itself should be added to git (in this or another repo) Currently, we need to compile it for SDK 34.
+Check if Android Stuido can do that automatically or we need to redo the project.

 Resolve https://github.com/hllorens/afan-app/issues to get to the payment version con test y report q se generan pueden enviarse a un email o guardarse en local (se perderán si se borran los datos etc) habilidad tb para importar desde un json